crusher-dev/documentation/docs/reference/sql/join.md

 description: JOIN SQL keyword reference documentation.
 ---

-QuestDB supports the following types of joins: `INNER`, `OUTER`, `CROSS`, `ASOF` and `SPLICE`. `FULL` joins are not yet implemented and are on our roadmap.
-All supported join types can be combined in a single SQL statement; QuestDB SQL's optimiser determines the best execution order and algorithms.
+Crusher supports the following types of joins: `INNER`, `OUTER`, `CROSS`, `ASOF` and `SPLICE`. `FULL` joins are not yet implemented and are on our roadmap.
+All supported join types can be combined in a single SQL statement; Crusher SQL's optimiser determines the best execution order and algorithms.

 There are no known limitations on size of tables or sub-queries participating in